Henryk91/weather/README.md

 This is react weather app that gets data via a back-end server from [Dark Sky Api](https://darksky.net/dev/docs).

-There are two ways to pick a location either by adding the location by hand or letting the app discover your location.
+There are two ways to pick a location, either by typing the location in a search bar or letting the app discover your location.
 There are also two weather display modes to choose from: This Week and Select By day.
 - This Week has a quick overview of the week and by clicking a more detailed daily weather breakdown is given.
 - In Select By Day you can choose your day and receive a detailed breakdown of that day.